 “Forbes BrandVoice allows marketers to connect directly with the Forbes audience by enabling them to create content–and participate in the conversation–on the Forbes digital publishing platform.”

 This is a great example of native advertising.
 While the piece is clearly sponsored content, it is a long, meaty post that provides real value to the reader.

 Again, there’s no hard sell within the piece, just a link back to ADP’s own blog at the end of the post.

 When done right, native ads provide content that is both interesting and of real value to the reader.
 Good native advertising examples are not spammy articles trying to make a hard sell.

 As we explored above, native advertising is a great supplement to your other content marketing efforts.
-The goal of native ads is to express authority to the reader and point them back to your content.
+The goal of any native ad should be to express your authority to the reader and point them back to more of your content.

 If you’d like to see how you can take your content marketing to the next level, let’s talk.